-When taking a photo, tap the screen to bring up the focus square.
+When taking a photo, you'll see a focus ring on the screen.
+Use it to frame the subject of your photo.
 Tapping on the screen changes the location of the focus ring.
 If you've got most of the automatic options turned on, doing this will adjust the color balance, exposure, focus point, and so on.

-When shooting video, the white Record button becomes a red Record button.
+When shooting video, the blue shutter button becomes a red record button.
 Tap it to stop or start recording.

 Panoramic photos are easy, but do require steady movement.
-Put the camera in panorama mode, tap the Shutter button, and slowly swing the camera in one sideways direction as if you were spinning around.
+Put the camera in panorama mode, tap the blue shutter button, and slowly swing the camera in one sideways direction as if you were spinning around.
 Tap the shutter button again to stop taking a panorama.
 The camera app will automatically stop taking a panorama if you've turned far enough--about 180 degrees.